Home » Symptoms » Cat Symptoms A-Z » Lameness Affecting Different Legs

 - Abnormal posture: The cat may adopt an unnatural posture to minimize the pain.

-A veterinarian should be consulted if the lameness lasts longer than one to two days or if it worsens.
+A veterinarian should be consulted if the lameness persists for more than one to two days or if it worsens.
 An examination is also necessary if the cat shows signs of severe pain, such as loud meowing or aggressiveness when touched.

 If the lameness is accompanied by other symptoms, such as Fever, loss of appetite, or Behavioral changes, an immediate visit to the veterinarian is advisable.
 These signs may indicate a more serious underlying condition.